 Most hotels, large restaurants and shops will accept international credit cards, the most widely recognised being American Express, Diners Club, MasterCard and Visa.
 Automatic teller machines are plentiful and situated throughout the city.

 Electrical current is 240/250V, AC 50Hz.
 The Australian flat three-pin power outlet is different from that in many countries, so you will need an adaptor.
 If your appliances are 110V, check if there is a 110/240V switch.
 If not, you will need a voltage converter.
 Universal outlets for 240V or 110V shavers are usually found in leading hotels.

 It is strongly recommended that delegates take out adequate travel and health insurance prior to commencement of travel.
 Further information can be obtained from your travel agent.

-The Organising Committee and/or ECA shall not be held liable for personal accidents or losses or damage to private property of registered delegates of the conference.
+The Organising Committee and/or ECA shall not be held liable for personal accidents, losses or damage to private property of registered delegates of the conference.
 Delegates should make their own arrangements with respect to personal insurance.

 Australia applies a tax to the purchase of both goods and services called the Goods and Services Tax (GST).
-The rate of tax that applies to taxable products and services is 10%.
+The rate of tax that applies to taxable products and services is 10 per cent.
 Tax is already included in the advertised prices.
 Non-Australian delegates may be eligible for a refund of GST via the Tourist Refund Scheme.

 Tipping is not as widespread or regulated in Australia as it is in other parts of the world.
 Tipping is your prerogative, a reward for service.
-It is customary to tip hotel porters, and a gratuity of about 10% is usual in restaurants if good service is received.
-NO service charge is added to hotel or restaurant bill.
+It is customary to tip hotel porters, and a gratuity of about 10 per cent is usual in restaurants if good service is received.
+No service charge is added to your hotel or restaurant bill.